combo-lab/combo_new/README.md

 > It's a part of `combo`, which is an opinionated code generator for Phoenix.

+## Sync Status

+`combo_new` will continuously track changes in Phoenix and merge them in.

+Currently, this repo is synchronized to the commit `69685f7`(2024/05/27) of [phoenixframework/phoenix](https://github.com/phoenixframework/phoenix).

 ## Usage

 Install the archive of `combo_new`: